beemorris/beemorris.github.io/_pages/cv.md

 ======
 * Spring 2022: Research Assistant, Indiana University, Linguistics Department
   * _Research Assistant_
-    * I will be investigating how much is lost when doing dependency parsing via model transfer of closely related languages when the parser is not optimized for the target language.
-The languages being investigated are Swedish, Norwegian (Nynorsk), and Danish.
-This work also counts towards my second qualifying exam.
+    * I am investigating how much is lost with regards to performance when performing dependency parsing on closely related languages if the parser is not optimized for the target language.
+The languages being evaluated are Swedish, Norwegian (Nynorsk), and Danish.
 * Fall 2021: Associate Instructor, Indiana University, Linguistics Department
   * _Solo instructor on record_
     * Undergraduate Syntax (LING L-310)